 - Other community college student organizations,* programs, or courses seeking to increase awareness of public health issues, courses, programs, and career options in their areas of focus or study

 *local organizations or local chapters of state/province or national organizations

 Community colleges in the U.S. and community colleges and their counterparts in other countries are eligible to apply.

 If you have questions about your eligibility to participate, contact Judy Greenfield.

-Projects should clearly support the grant program's focus, "Public Health: What It Is and How To Be Part of It."
-Projects should focus on increasing student awareness of public health, courses and programs in public health, and career opportunities in public health.
+Projects should clearly support the grant program’s focus on increasing awareness of career opportunities in public health.
+This focus may include increasing student awareness of courses and programs as well as transfer and career opportunities in public health.

 Application and Deadline

-The deadline for submitting an application and the required letter of support is November 15, 2018.
-Click the links below to access the application and checklist for completing the application.
+The deadline for submitting an application and the required letter of support is October 15, 2019.
+Click the links below to access the application and associated instructions.